Naltrexone: Opioid receptor blockade

 Naltrexone and its active metabolite 6β-naltrexol are competitive antagonists of the opioid receptors.
 Naltrexone is specifically an antagonist preferentially of the μ-opioid receptor (MOR), to a lesser extent of the κ-opioid receptor (KOR), and to a much lesser extent of the δ-opioid receptor (DOR).
 However, naltrexone is not actually a silent antagonist of these receptors but instead acts as a weak partial agonist, with Emax values of 14 to 29% at the MOR, 16 to 39% at the KOR, and 14 to 25% at the DOR in different studies.
 In accordance with its partial agonism, although naltrexone is described as a pure opioid receptor antagonist, it has shown some evidence of weak opioid effects in clinical and preclinical studies.

 By itself, naltrexone acts as an antagonist or weak partial agonist of the opioid receptors.
 In combination with agonists of the MOR such as morphine however, naltrexone appears to become an inverse agonist of the MOR.
-Conversely, naltrexone remains a neutral antagonist (or weak partial agonist) of the KOR and DOR.
+Conversely, the naltrexone remains a neutral antagonist (or weak partial agonist) of the KOR and DOR.
 In contrast to naltrexone, 6β-naltrexol is purely a neutral antagonist of the opioid receptors.
-The MOR inverse agonism of naltrexone when it is co-present with MOR agonists may in part underlie its ability to precipitate withdrawal in opioid-dependent individuals.
+The MOR inverse agonism of naltrexone, when it is co-present with MOR agonists, may in part underlie its ability to precipitate withdrawal in opioid-dependent individuals.
 This may be due to suppression of basal MOR signaling via inverse agonism.

 Occupancy of the opioid receptors in the brain by naltrexone has been studied using positron emission tomography (PET).
 Naltrexone at a dose of 50 mg/day has been found to occupy approximately 90 to 95% of brain MORs and 20 to 35% of brain DORs.
 Naltrexone at a dose of 100 mg/day has been found to achieve 87% and 92% brain occupancy of the KOR in different studies.
 Per simulation, a lower dose of naltrexone of 25 mg/day might be expected to achieve around 60% brain occupancy of the KOR but still close to 90% occupancy of the MOR.
 In a study of the duration of MOR blockade with naltrexone, the drug with a single 50 mg dose showed 91% blockade of brain [11C]carfentanil (a selective MOR ligand) binding at 48 hours (2 days), 80% blockade at 72 hours (3 days), 46% blockade at 120 hours (5 days), and 30% blockade at 168 hours (7 days).
 The half-time of brain MOR blockade by naltrexone in this study was 72 to 108 hours (3.0 to 4.5 days).
 Based on these findings, doses of naltrexone of even less than 50 mg/day would be expected to achieve virtually complete brain MOR occupancy.
 Blockade of brain MORs with naltrexone is much longer-lasting than with other opioid antagonists like naloxone (half-time of ~1.7 hours intranasally) or nalmefene (half-time of ~29 hours).